Enphase Slides As Tax Credit Expiry Hits Q1 Demand

 Why did Enphase stock drop after Q1 earnings?

 Shares slid in after-hours trading on April 28 after the company said U.S. residential solar demand fell following the expiry of a federal tax credit.
-Coverage characterized the Q1 print as mixed, as detailed in the analysis above.
+Coverage called the Q1 print mixed, as detailed in the analysis above.

 What is Enphase's AI data center business?